cerulean747/Reddit-Comment-Removal/README.md

 3) Lowercase and lemmatize words
 4) Create bag of words and term frequency-inverse document frequency (tf-idf) matrices.

-I noticed that there were a few removed comments using just the words "buh bye" repeated a few thousand times.
-I removed these comments so as to not bias my modeling results.

 ## Exploratory Data Analysis